rosflight/rosflight_docs/docs/user-guide/rosplane-setup.md

 # ROSplane Setup

 !!! note
     ROSplane v2.0.0-beta is now available!
-Check the [github repo](https://github.com/rosflight/rosplane) for the latest instructions.
+Check the [github repo](https://github.com/rosflight/rosplane) for the latest code.

 ROSplane is a basic fixed-wing autopilot build around ROS2 for use with the ROSflight autopilot.
 It is built according to the methods published in *Small Unmanned Aircraft: Theory and Practice* by Dr. Randy Beard and Dr. Tim McLain.